Today, we’re gonna talk about websites that track ships for free. But first, let us understand what vessel tracking is and the technology behind it.

 In most cases, vessel tracking by name is the most convenient for everyone.
 But some vessels share the same name which can be quite confusing.

 Aside from that, users can add ships to their fleet for easy monitoring.
-Density maps, which is like a “route heatmap”, is available too.
+Density maps, which are like a “route heatmap”, are available too.

 Top 8 Ship Trackers Today

 If not all, most of these platforms claim to offer real-time movement of vessels.
 However, there are delays in AIS transmission and reception.

 The vessel’s dynamic information- speed, course, navigational status, etc. could be updated in minutes, sometimes hours.

 This is one reason why they are not primarily used for collision avoidance.
 But before diving in, I want to show a disclaimer.

 This article is not a paid advertisement from any of these website owners.
 The reviews and rankings are based on my research and experience with their platforms.